 8. Don’t Use Cash or Debit Cards

 You have three major choices when shopping—cash, credit, or debit.
 In rare, but growing, instances, there’s even a fourth option called Bitcoin, which is now accepted at some merchants, including Overstock.com.
-Bitcoins could be considered equivalent to the cash option, because once used, you can’t get them back.
+Bitcoins could be considered the equivalent of the cash option, because once used, you can’t get them back.

 9. Don’t Use Public WiFi Without Using SSL Encryption

 Public WiFi networks can be a hacker’s dream.
-If they want, they can see what websites you are visiting and insert malware into your computer or another device.
-The hacker also has access to any information you are sending out over the internet, which could include credit card numbers or other critical information.
+If they want, they can see what websites you’re visiting and insert malware into your computer or another device.
+The hacker also has access to any information you’re sending out over the internet, which could include credit card numbers or other critical information.

 All your device traffic flows through your VPN, so the more you pay, most likely, the better the service (software, support, telephone, email, etc).
 Many offer discounts for annual payment versus monthly payment plans, and you might even find some coupons online where you’ll get a VPN for half price for the first year.

 10. Be Wary of Porch Pirates and Scummy Skimmers